Fleets Continue to Successfully Adopt Onboard Safety Technology

 Cameras have been shown to improve driver coaching and reduce liability.
 ATRI’s report, Issues and Opportunities with Driver-Facing Cameras, found that the use of in-cab camera technologies in the trucking industry is dramatically increasing.
 Growth is especially high with road-facing cameras, which can capture safety event data that often exonerates drivers or allows parties to settle cases faster and at a lower cost.

 However, driver-facing cameras (DFCs) are poorly utilized across the trucking industry.
-ATRI said that is often due to driver privacy concerns, confusion over video use, personal access and recording models, and concern that truck driver negligence, however subtle, will be highlighted.
+ATRI said that is often due to driver privacy concerns; confusion over video use, personal access and recording models; and concern that truck driver negligence, however subtle, will be highlighted.

 ATRI found that drivers using driver-facing cameras rated the technology’s ability to improve safety at 2.6 out of 10, more than two times higher than drivers who have never used the technology.
 “Current experience with DFCs is one of the biggest factors leading to higher driver approval,” according to the report.

-Other suggestions included keeping cameras off when the vehicle is not moving, only activating cameras with significant safety events, using recordings for coaching but not punitive means, and increasing communication around why they use cameras and who has access.
+Other suggestions included keeping cameras off when the vehicle is not moving, only activating cameras with significant safety events, using recordings for coaching but not punitive purposes, and increasing communication around why they use cameras and who has access.
 ATRI noted that carriers could develop formal policies and agreements regarding who views the footage and under what circumstances to alleviate driver concerns.

 Safety Technology Choices